MicrosoftDocs/azure-dev-docs/articles/terraform/get-started-windows.md

     Notes:
     - If the Terraform executable is found, it will list the syntax and available commands.

-1. As Terraform uses the Azure CLI to [authenticate to Azure](https://www.terraform.io/docs/providers/azurerm/guides/azure_cli.html), you need to [install the Azure CLI](/cli/azure/install-azure-cli-windows).
-This demo was tested using Azure CLI 2.7.0.
+1. Terraform uses the Azure CLI to [authenticate to Azure](https://www.terraform.io/docs/providers/azurerm/guides/azure_cli.html).
+As such, need to [install the Azure CLI](/cli/azure/install-azure-cli-windows).
+(This demo was tested using Azure CLI 2.7.0)

 ## Authenticate to Azure